Francois-v3/CDNBoxd/README.md

         the json name sent to ES.
     ...
   },
-  "clustersecret": secretkey of cluster, use or communication between nodes, default to httpserver.authorization.
+  "clustersecret": secretkey of cluster, use for communication between nodes, default to httpserver.authorization.
-  "cdnboxes": [
+  "cdnboxes": [ // order only matters to who am i process.
     { "name": node's name ,
       "hostname": node's hostname without final dot,
       "countries": node's country localisation, "ALL" or array of countries like [ "US", "CA" ],